sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 When a print fails, I work through the system instead of immediately running the same file again.
 Depending on the failure, I inspect:

-- First-layer adhesion and bed cleanliness
+- First layer adhesion and bed cleanliness
-- Build-plate temperature
+- Build plate temperature
 - Part orientation and contact area
 - Cooling and fan settings
 - Nozzle condition and material flow